-These days, TVs have so many complicated features that it can be hard to know which one to buy.
-Should you get an LED, QLED, and OLED TV?
-Is an 8K TV really worth it?
+Modern TVs have so many complicated features that it can be difficult to choose the right one.
+Should you get an LED, QLED, or OLED TV?
+Is 4K really worth it?
 What’s the difference between HDR10 and HDR10+?
 To make things simple, here’s a comprehensive guide that explains everything you need to know about buying a new TV, so you can make the best decision when shopping for a new flat screen.

 What Is an LED TV?